jimratliff/GenoMac-system/README.md

 ```

 ### Reassert systemwide settings
-To reassert the systemwide settings (in response to (a) any changes in them in this repo or (b) unwanted changes by users that should be reverted):
+To reassert the systemwide settings (in response to any changes in them in this repo):
 ```bash
 cd ~/.genomac-system
 git pull origin main